bart-sokolowski/browser-image-uploader/README.md

 It is used to:

 -   Load images without locking the filesystem\
--   Read metadata such as image width and height\
+-   Read metadata like image width and height\
 -   Support validation that prevents uploading images exceeding the maximum dimensions (1024×1024)